moodle-an-hochschulen/moodle-theme_boost_campus/README.md

 This setting will catch the "Ctrl + Arrow down" shortcut (Windows), prevent the default scrolling to the bottom of the web page and changes the behavior to scroll only to the bottom of the main course content.

+##### Position of "Add a block" widget

+With this setting you can manage where the "Add a block" widget should be displayed.
+"At the bottom of the nav drawer" means the widget to add new blocks is displayed in the left sliding navigation panel like in theme Boost.
+"At the bottom of the default block region" means the widget to add new blocks will be displayed in the default block region.

 ### 3. Tab "Course Layout Settings"